Are You a Highly Sensitive Person?

 Self-awareness is one of the most important skills that you can develop.
 Ask yourself what environments, foods, smells, jobs, people, music, movies, etc., help nurture you.
 Determine also – what is toxic for you?
 As a sensitive person, you can not afford too many toxins, whether those are environments or relationships.
 Make a list of what supports you, and what undermines you.
 Then, include as many things from the supportive list as you can, as often as you can!

 Living for 50+ years as an HSP myself, I have found several modalities that are vital components for my own health and well-being.
 As a teacher and healer, I enjoy sharing these tools with others – especially other HSPs!

 Recommended reading: “The Highly Sensitive Person” by Elaine Aron and “The Highly Sensitive Person’s Survival Guide” by Ted Zeff.
-I am one of 4 therapists, and the only one in the Triangle area in North Carolina who has been approved by Elaine Aron, original researcher of the trait of High Sensitivity, as a specialist in this area.
+I am the first therapist in the Triangle area, and the only one in the Triangle area in North Carolina who has been approved by Elaine Aron, original researcher of the trait of High Sensitivity, as a specialist in this area.

 These are favorite tools that I have in my “toolbox”, and use in my private practice:

 “Sacred Listener – Empathic Encouragement for Sensitive Beings”.

 *Kundalini Yoga & Meditation: a great practice that incorporates stretching, exercise, breath techniques, meditation and relaxation.
 Sometimes called the Yoga of Awareness, it’s the best tool I know of for truly knowing yourself, developing your intuition, and strengthening your nervous system, which helps you to be both sensitive & strong!